Benchmark

 3. Lack of Role-Based Access Control

 FERPA requires that only authorized individuals access student records.
-A chatbot must respect the same permissions that apply to staff members.
+A chatbot, including a GDPR-compliant AI chatbot, must respect the same permissions that apply to staff members.
 For example:

 • A student should only access their own records